impactorbitco/handbook-main/content/ims/policies/HR/Grievance and Remediation Policy.md

 **7. Training and Awareness**

-Green Orbit Digital will provide training to managers and HR personnel on handling grievances effectively, including conflict resolution skills, impartiality, confidentiality, and compliance with the grievance policy.
+Impact Orbit Creative Group will provide training to managers and HR personnel on handling grievances effectively, including conflict resolution skills, impartiality, confidentiality, and compliance with the grievance policy.

 **8. Review and Revision**